 *U.S. History 1 HON, ACC, CP, MOD, PR

 An in-depth analysis of United States history up to Imperialism, which focuses on the social changes, territorial expansion, industrialization, and conflicts over power that helped shape the United States. *Honors offered as RCBC Cap Course.
 PR level is available through the Child Study Team.
-This course is currently under revision.
-Upon Board approval the description of the course will be modified to align with the revised curriculum and current New Jersey Student Learning Standards.

 *AP U.S. History (U.S. History 2) HON

 An in-depth analysis of the history of the United States from Imperialism to the present, which focuses on the roles of change, conflict, diversity, scarcity, interdependence and authority in shaping and affecting the 20th Century. *HON Offered as RCBC CAP Course.